bcgov/MOH-MSP-Enrolment/doc/Overview.md

-# Maximus DE OpenShift Setup Documentation (written by Bryce)
+# Maximus DE Overview

 Several Maximus DE applications are deployed to Redhat OpenShift clusters.
 These projects include the following: MSP and JHA (Angular app, Vue app respectively and Node.js services, repo name: MOH-MSP-Enrolment), FPCare and FPCare Income Review (Angular apps and Node.js services, repo name: MOH-FPC-Enrolment), SiteReg (Angular app and Node.js services, repo name: MOH-IAM-Enrolment), BCP (Angular app and Node.js services, repo name: MOH-BCP-Enrolment), AOP and OOP (Vue apps and Node.js services, repo name: MOH-AOP-OOP), and PPPP (Vue app and Node.js services, repo name: MOH-PPPP-Enrolment).
 The container platform and resource allocation is managed by bcgov, the configuration and deployment of the individual clusters is managed by Maximus.

-I will document the structure of one of these clusters as they all follow the same approach, albeit with different applications and slightly different Node.js services.
-We will look at MSP and JHA's cluster.
+Below I will document the structure of one of these repos as they all follow the same approach, albeit with different applications and slightly different Node.js services.
+We will look at MOH-MSP-Enrolment.

 ## MOH-MSP-Enrolment Repo Structure